pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 {
   shared_ptr<Foo> p = factory(arg);
   // use p
+} // p goes out of scope => p is destroyed => its reference count is decremented;
-} // p goes out of scope; the memory to which p points is automatically freed
+  // the memory to which p points is automatically freed

-// - the return statement in use_factory returns a copy of p to its caller
+// - unlike above, here, the return statement in use_factory returns a copy of p to its caller
 //   - Copying a shared_ptr adds to the reference count of that object
 //   - therefore, the memory itself will not be freed (exactly, what we want!) shared_ptr<Foo> use_factory(T arg)